raikrahul/algo2025/Array Zero Prefix Counting.md

 ## 3. The "Coward's Condition" & The Hybrid Strategy

 Many developers fear the "Off-By-One" errors that occur when binary search pointers cross (`Left > Right`).
-To avoid this, we often implement a "Lazy Loop" using a condition like `abs(Left - Right) > 1`.
-This safely divides the problem from size $N$ down to size 2, but refuses to finish the job, leaving a "residue" of unchecked elements.
+To avoid this, we often implement a "Lazy Loop" using a condition like `abs(Left - Right[...]`

 ```
 SCENARIO: [ 0, 0, 0, 50 ] (Target: 3)